alexdenne/battalion/original/cards/index.md

     Total x10

       Lightning Queen x1
-      Lightning Queen may attack immediately after you claim a Fighter.
+      Lightning Queen may attack immediately after you claim an Army.

       Cavalry King x1
-      You may add a Fighter from your hand to Cavalry King's Army when he attacks.
+      You may add 1 Fighter from your hand to Cavalry King's Army when he attacks.

       Skeleton King x1
-      While in play and at the start of your turn, you may resurrect a Fighter from the graveyard into Skeleton King's Army.
+      While in play and at the start of your turn, you may resurrect 1 Fighter from the graveyard into Skeleton King's Army.

       Beserker Boss x1
       When Bezerker Boss attacks and survives, he must attack again.

       Zombie Boss x1
-      Zombie boss must be placed directly onto your battlefield without claiming live Fighters.
+      Zombie boss must be placed directly onto your battlefield without claiming an Army.
 Instead, resurrect 3 Fighters from the graveyard for his army.
 While he surives, Zombie boss must attack on your turn.

       Builder Boss x1
-      While he survives, you may carry out the build phase of your turn twice.
+      While Builder Boss survives, you may carry out the build phase of your turn twice.

       Siege Queen x1
-      Siege Queen's Army takes no damage from Towers
+      Siege Queen's Army takes 0 damage from Towers

       Goblin Boss x1
-      Goblin Boss has +1 attack power
+      Goblin Boss has +1 attack power.

       Empress of Wealth x1
-      You gain +1 influence while the Empress of Wealth survives
+      You gain +1 influence while the Empress of Wealth survives.

       Tactical Commander x1
-      Tactical Commander may choose which Army he attacks
+      Tactical Commander may choose which Army he attacks.

   Mage